 Operating System (101)

-Books have been written on these subjects so briefly...
-The Operating System (OS) is the heart of a computer, it is the liaison between you, your software (applications) and hardware (keyboard, mouse, cameras, printers, etc.).
+Books have been written on these, so briefly...
+The Operating System (OS) while technically itself is software, it is more a liaison between you, your software (applications) and hardware (keyboard, mouse, cameras, printers, etc.).
 Without an OS, you have useless hardware.

 There are a variety of Operating Systems, e.g., Windows, Unix, Linux, MAC OS and others.
-Within the OS list are many different versions and releases.
-Microsoft's Windows versions (not all) include:
+Each having a many different versions and releases.
+Microsoft's Windows versions (but not all) include:

 - 1980's - (pre-Windows) MS DOS, 1.0, 2.0 (and others)